ansys/pyansys-sound/doc/source/contribute.rst

 .. note::
     Building the documentation requires access to a DPF Server with the DPF Sound plugin.
-See `prerequisites`_.
+See :ref:`prerequisites`.
 It also requires the installation of the documentation-building dependencies.
-    See :ref:`Install_in_development_mode`.
+    See :ref:`dev_install`.

 On Windows, build the documentation with this command: